NOAA-OWP/inundation-mapping/unit_tests/README.md

 ## Future Enhancements
 1) Full transition to the `pytest` library, removing classes of `unittest.TestCase` and taking full advantage of available code re-use patterns offered through `pytest`.

 2) Over time, it is expected that python files will be broken down to many functions inside the file.
 Currently, we tend to have one very large function in each python file which makes unit testing harder and less specific.
-Generally function will result in at least one "happy path" unit test function.
-This might require having test unit test outputs, such as sample .tif or small .gpkg files in subfolders in the unit tests folder, but this remains to be seen.
-Note: The files `/derive_level_paths_test.py` and `clip_vectors_to_wbd_test.py` are not complete as they do not yet test all output from a method.
+Generally, one function will correlated to at least one "happy path" unit test function.
+Note: The files `derive_level_paths_test.py` and `clip_vectors_to_wbd_test.py` are not complete as they do not yet test all output from a method.